 To use commercial composting services in Australia to dispose of your compostable nappies, they must be endorsed by composting Australia.
 However, even though compost Australia supports a nappy, this doesn’t mean that they will accept your compostable nappies.

 I know this may not sound very straightforward, and believe me, you are right, as composting nappies appeared to be a complicated matter indeed.
-One of the main reasons why this matter is so complicated is because the nappies contain human waste.
+One of the main reasons why this matter is so complex is because the nappies contain human waste.

 Some people are working very hard to make changes in the current challenges of disposing of compostable nappies.
 Depending on where you reside, there are opportunities for some people already.
-Still, for most, it could be challenging to find commercials composters to dispose of compostable nappies indeed, which is a shame because these nappies will likely end up in landfills.
+Still, it could be challenging for most to find commercial composters to dispose of compostable nappies, which is a shame because they will likely end up in landfills.

 Facts of Biodegradable nappies

 Biodegradable nappies are made from a percentage of plant-based material and have less plastic and chemicals than regular disposable nappies.
-Still, they contain a percentage of a synthetic material that will take an extended period to break down.
+Still, they contain a portion of a synthetic material that will take an extended period to break down.

 As biodegradable nappies contain a percentage of unnatural matter, eco nappies are not suitable for composting.
 This could harm trees and plants, and the nappy plastic will take an extended period to break down.